-At Alderbrook, those students achieving a scaled score of over 110 who can also write in "greater depth" are placed into the "Excellence" threshold.
-They are also placed in the Higher Ability description for our internal data processing.
+12 At Alderbrook, those students achieving a scaled score of over 110 who can also write in "greater depth" are placed into the Most Able threshold, Excellence.
+They are placed in the Higher Ability description for our internal data processing.
 Their average GCSE grade is expected to be 8-9.